 You may download the lighthouse carving pattern: click on the picture to enlarge it and use the “save image” feature of your browser.

-Overall I enjoyed turning and carving these lighthouses from wood a lot!
-I think lighthouse is a great woodcarving project for carvers of all levels.
-Will see if I make more of them in the future.
+Overall, I enjoyed turning and carving these lighthouses from wood a lot!
+I think woodturning a lighthouse is a great woodcarving project for carvers of all levels.
+We will see if I make more of them in the future.

 Leave a Reply